AdobeDocs/experience-manager-assets-essentials.en/help/integrate-assets-essentials-creative-cloud.md

 * View version history and file details

 For instructions on how to perform these tasks, see [Manage assets using Adobe Asset Link](https://helpx.adobe.com/in/enterprise/using/manage-assets-using-adobe-asset-link.html).

+## What's Next

+Now that you have  integrated the Creative Cloud applications with Assets Essentials, integrate Adobe Workfront with Experience Manager Assets Essentials as well.